Sundance Resort: Hiking trails

-Mount Timpanogos became a popular mountain to hike after 1912, when Eugene L. Roberts, a professor at Brigham Young University, opened a hiking trail and began taking students.
+Mount Timpanogos became a popular mountain to hike after 1912, when Eugene L. Roberts, a professor at Brigham Young University, opened a hiking trail and began taking students there.
 The Timpanogos Hike began after mid-July when there was a full moon.
 The night before the hike, participants would gather for a celebration that usually had a bonfire.
 A favorite part of the celebration was the enactment of the "Legend of Timpanogos", which tells the story of an Indian princess who falls in love with a soldier who goes off to war; the soldier did not return, but she watched and waited for him atop Mount Timpanogos until she died.
-Roberts' event spawned an annual Timpanogos Hike.
+Roberts's event spawned an annual Timpanogos Hike.

-In 1922, the Forest Service over the Wasatch National Forest, part of the United States Department of Agriculture, requested to put in a trail that crossed part of the property owned by the North Folk Investment Co, The Stewart family appreciated the hikes since they brought more popularity to the area.
+In 1922, the Forest Service over the Wasatch National Forest, part of the United States Department of Agriculture, requested to put in a trail that crossed part of the property owned by the North Folk Investment Co, The Stewart family appreciated the hikes because they brought more popularity to the area.
 Today, the trails around the Sundance Mountain Resort offer views of North Fork and Stewart Falls.
-Many trails also feature plaques to mark flora and fauna in the area and are lined with benches.
+Many trails also feature plaques that mark flora and fauna in the area and are lined with benches.
 There are also three major biking trails at Sundance that even have ski-lift service after Memorial Day weekend.